It’s been a long week.

 – I was calm, cool and collected.

-These are strange phenomenons for me.
+These are strange phenomena for me.
 I’m still processing them and wondering.

 There was one thing about my behavior that makes me feel a different sort of feeling.